 It is appropriate that we re-state the nine (9) goals here, at the beginning of our re-examination.
 Throughout this report, we shall examine these goals, noting the ordinances and policies that have already been adopted, as well as future considerations necessary to continue pursuit of the following goals over the course of the next twenty year planning period.
+(Updated in 2018 to include new goal #10)

 - 1. To provide the citizens of Fletcher with a quality environment for living, leisure activities and work; - 2.
 To provide adequate recreational opportunities for residents; - 3.
 To prevent inappropriate development of identified flood hazard areas or other environmentally sensitive areas that might endanger lives, property or health; - 4.
 To discourage the development of incompatible land uses; - 5.
 To provide adequate area for expansion of the industrial base on the east side of town in the area around the existing industrial park; - 6.
-To encourage low-density, single-family residential development west of US 25, and to a limited extent east of the industrial park; - 7.
-To encourage the development of a governmental and commercial hub that would give Fletcher an identity point;
+To encourage low-density, single-family residential development west of US 25, and to a limited extent east of the industrial park;

-- 8. To provide for adequate expansion of commercial areas in designated commercial hubs rather than in continuous strips along major thoroughfares; - 9.
-To develop a safe and efficient means of transportation that will provide ease of movement throughout the town.
+- 7. To encourage the development of a governmental and commercial hub that would give Fletcher an identity point; - 8.
+To provide for adequate expansion of commercial areas in designated commercial hubs rather than in continuous strips along major thoroughfares; - 9.
+To develop a safe and efficient means of transportation that will provide ease of movement throughout the town. - 10.
+To carefully manage allowances for higher density residential development, with the intent of limiting it to the center of Fletcher in a manner supportive of future Town Center growth, while at the same time preserving commercially zoned land for commercial uses.